Student Code of Conduct Policy

 Exemption for Seeking Emergency Assistance – Alcohol/Drugs

-Students are encouraged to seek emergency help for themselves or for others if they have been using alcohol and/or other drugs and are experiencing a medical emergency.
-Medical emergencies include but are not limited to:
+Students are urged to seek emergency help for themselves or for others if they have been using alcohol and/or other drugs and are experiencing a medical emergency.
+Students should immediately call 911 and alert College staff/faculty.
+Medical emergencies include but are not limited to alcohol poisoning, loss of function (i.e., unable to walk, talk, breathe and/or remain conscious), seizures, severe bleeding, vomiting and other life-threatening conditions

-Students that qualify for this exemption will still be required to meet with a conduct officer and may be required to complete an alcohol and/or drug education program.
+Students that qualify for the exemption are still required to meet with a Conduct Officer and may be required to complete an alcohol and/or drug educational program.
+They may also be charged by law enforcement officials for violations of federal, state and/or local laws.

 Written Warning

-Written notice that a student has violated one or more of the Student Conduct Code of Conduct policies.
-Future violations of the Student Code of Conduct may result in further disciplinary action(s).
+The student/respondent receives written notice of their violation(s) of one or more Student Conduct Code of Conduct policies.
+Future violations may result in further disciplinary action(s).

 Probation

-Disciplinary status with Minnesota State Community and Technical College for a determined amount of time.
-Probationary status may affect a student’s membership in student organizations and may affect a student’s ability to work an on-campus job.
+The respondent is put into a probationary status with the College for a determined amount of time.
+This probationary status may affect a student’s membership in College/student organizations and ability to work an on-campus job.

 Loss of Privileges